-Questions that colleges ask in addition to the information collected in My Common Application.
+Questions that colleges ask in addition to the information collected in the Common App tab of the application.
 This includes the start term and admission plan you'd like to apply for.

 Common App

 The name of our online system used by students to apply to member colleges and universities across the country and around the world.